 Your 10 week old puppy schedule

-This is our usual 10 week old puppy schedule, which should make a nice basis for your own:
+This is our usual 10 week old puppy schedule, which should make a nice basis for your own.
+Remember, the timings will vary depending upon your own routine as well as other factors, like the size of your puppy’s bladder!

 - 6 am Potty break